-CREDIT HOURS POLICY
+CREDIT HOURS

 Academic Credit Hours: One academic credit equals approximately 15 hours of formal time plus 30 hours of additional study or homework.
 Formal time is defined as the amount of time it takes to answer the didactic assessments to the level of 80% and to complete any learning activities to the preceptor's satisfaction.
 This will include any time spent actively reading the textbook/s and answering didactic assessments as well as any time spent face to face with the preceptor.
 Clinical Credit Hours: One clinical credit equals approximately 45 clinical contact hours.
 The transcript lists all clinical hours, though credit is only awarded for required clinicals.

-Full time is considered 12 credits or more per trimester.
 The National College of Midwifery will accept a maximum of 20 academic credits per trimester.
 Students who want to take more than the maximum credit hours would need to request permission from the education committee with their proposal.